Many women were also there, looking on from a distance; they had followed Jesus from Galilee and had provided for him. Matthew 27:55

 Our women gather to intercept human trafficking “in the Red Zone.”

 We have an ongoing collection of items for Marta’s House, our local women’s shelter

-A basket is available under the choir table in the church library for donated items.
+A basket is available in the fireside room for donated items.

 United Methodist Women’s News Sheet